 In a previous post here I provide a reference for the best starting point I’ve found so far to explore further what allows CFDs, and in a related manner Little’s Law, to work.
 I’ll tell you now it is not magic!
-However, in this short blog post I can only briefly summarize what I learned from that reference and since then related references by saying CFDs (and similarly Little’s Law) are very robust, and applicable in wide variety of domains and contexts.
+However, in this short blog post, I can only briefly summarize what I learned from that reference and since then related references by saying CFDs (and similarly Little’s Law) are very robust and applicable in a wide variety of domains and contexts.

 But Remember An Average Is Just An Average